How To Install and Configure Dropbox For Linux

-Want to change your Dropbox folder or control which file you want to sync, the account settings Let’s help you to control all of these.
-You can also unlink/ log out your current Dropbox account and log in with a New.
+Want to change your Dropbox folder or control which file you want to sync, the account settings let’s help you to control all of these.
+You can also unlink/log out your current Dropbox account and log in with a new one.

 If you want to use a proxy in your internet connection this option will be helpful for you.
 You can manually detect your proxy settings as like Auto-detect proxy or manual proxy.
 If you don’t want any proxy setting you can select the “No Proxy” option.

 At last, I leave you with some simple, common sense tips.
 Don’t access your account from an unknown device.
 Wether it is your friend’s computer or from a Cyber Cafe.
 You can’t be sure if the connection is secure.